Skip to content

 Bordeaux (30 km), Gironde

 Château Camiac in Nouvelle-Aquitaine sits within easy reach of Bordeaux wine country, thirty kilometres from the city centre in the Entre-Deux-Mers sub-region.
 Twenty restored period bedrooms sleep up to 49 guests on-site, with seated capacity to 200 across the estate's formal reception spaces.
-The on-site footprint suits multi-generational guest lists where the wedding party and extended family stay together for the full weekend.
-Catering runs in-house at €10,800 weekend hire baseline, with the in-house brigade handling the full meal sequence from vin d'honneur through to late-night supper.
-Operational rhythm: Friday afternoon arrival, Saturday symbolic ceremony in the marquee or pool terrace, Sunday morning brunch on the grounds before checkout.
+The estate suits multi-generational guest lists, where the wedding party and extended family stay together for the full weekend.
+Catering runs in-house from a €10,800 weekend hire, with the kitchen brigade handling the full meal sequence from vin d'honneur through to late-night supper.
+The weekend settles into an easy rhythm: Friday afternoon arrival, a Saturday symbolic ceremony in the marquee or on the pool terrace, and Sunday brunch on the grounds before checkout.

 Why We Love It